lemonmade/quilt/documentation/features/http.md

 }
 ```

-Be careful when using these hooks, as they always return `undefined` when run on the client.
-If you want to make sure both the client and server have access to the value, you will need to use Quilt’s utilities for [serializing data during server-side rendering](./server-rendering.md#serializing-data-for-the-client).
+Typically, request headers are only available on the server-side.
+When you read them using the `useRequestHeader` hooks, though, they are serialized into the HTML document so that they are also available on the client. **Make sure that you are comfortable exposing this header to the client before using the `useRequestHeader` hook.**

 ## Setting cookies and other response headers